azrasking/ShiveWorks/README.md

   * Might require installation of [ESP32 drivers](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html)
   * If we want to see diagnostic information, we can use the Serial Monitor in the Arduino IDE with a baud rate of 115200
 * The latest version of the pre-combiled binary can be found under releases
-  * Use the [ESPRESSIF FLash Tool](https://www.espressif.com/en/support/download/other-tools) to flash the .bin file to the ESP32
+  * Use the [ESPRESSIF Flash Tool](https://www.espressif.com/en/support/download/other-tools) to flash the .bin file to the ESP32

 <!-- * Once the initial sketch has been uploaded through USB, for subsequent uploads an OTA method can be used
   * Compile and upload main.c to the ESP32